aseo67/Mission-to-Mars/README.md

 ## Summary
 ### Deliverable 1
 In addition to the code for scraping recent news about Mars, a facts table comparing Mars vs. Earth, and a featured image, further code has been added to scrape and store Mars Hemisphere Images.
-The corresponding URLs for the 4 hemispheres were retrieved.
+The corresponding titles and URLs for the 4 hemispheres were retrieved.

   ![Screenshot](https://github.com/aseo67/Mission-to-Mars/blob/main/Screenshot_Challenge_Image%20URLs.png)